ebebbington/dami/README.md

 }
 await Dami.connectAndLogin(myUser) // Connect and Login to the pbx

-await Dami.listen() // Start listening for events.
+Dami.listen() // Start listening for events.
 Required to register listeners

 Dami.on("Hangup", async (data: DAMIData) => {
   console.log("A hangup was made.
 Here is the data the AMI sent back:")